arti4ikmin/Artis_ContextMenu_Tools/README.md

 - More features (If I think of more)
 - More extension change options
 - somehow reduce the additional libs required for the dll to function
+- Add QR code when uploading to tmp files